 “If they are to be good stewards of the money they inherit, and adopt the ethics and attitude that helped their parents succeed,” said Skaf, the next generation needs to know.

-Of course, in addition to values is the necessity of making sure loved ones understand the nuts and bolts of the plan.
+Of course, loved ones must also understand the nuts and bolts of the plan.

 Keep in mind, however, that a wealth transfer plan is not a static document.
-Rather, it must be monitored regularly and updated with every major life event, including a birth, death or divorce, or a change in financial circumstances.
-By working closely with a trusted financial advisor, affluent individuals in the wealth transfer zone cannot only help protect their assets and interests, but ensure their legacy for future generations.
+Rather, it must be monitored regularly and updated with every major life event, including a birth, death, or divorce, or a change in financial circumstances.
+By working closely with a trusted financial professional, affluent individuals in the wealth transfer zone can help protect their assets and interests, and ensure their legacy for future generations.